 2. If you are currently doing research in the MSR domain, please describe your work in approximately 500 words; OR if you are not currently doing research but are intending to, please briefly describe the work you are planning to do in approximately 500 words.

-Please be prepared to upload an official statement (PDF or MS Word document) from the appropriate office in your university on university letterhead about the level of financial support to attend the Academy of Management in 2023.
-(Please use your last name, first name, and your university name to make a filename. e.g., Byun Sangwon University of Minnesota.pdf) *
+Please be prepared to upload an official statement (PDF or MS Word document) from the appropriate office in your university on university letterhead specifying the level of financial support you are entitled to from your university to register and attend the Academy of Management in 2023.
+(Please use your last name, first name, and your university name to make a filename. e.g., Byun_Sangwon_Towson_University_.pdf) *

 Final decisions will be made by the March 1, 2023